ksafranski/tetra/README.md

 ### Blobs

 Blob storage can be used for storing documents in binary format.
 They can not be searched and have no schema or version, but support all other methods.
+Blob requests for `POST` and `PUT` should be made as `multipart` submissions.

 #### Read